Duncan Webb: Second term, 2020–2023

-Third term, 2023-present
+Third term, 2023–present

 Webb was re-elected in Christchurch Central for a third time in October 2023, defeating Dale Stephens by a decreased margin of 1,841 votes.
 He is currently the Deputy Shadow Leader of the House and holds the justice, regulation, Earthquake Commission, and Christchurch Issues portfolios in the Shadow Cabinet of Chris Hipkins.

 On 5 December 2023, Webb was granted retention of the title The Honourable, in recognition of his term as a member of the Executive Council.

 Following a shadow cabinet reshuffle on 7 March 2025, Webb lost his Christchurch Issues portfolio but retained his other portfolios.
-On 21 October 2025, Webb announced that he would retire from politics at the next general election.
+On 21 October 2025, Webb announced that he would retire from politics at the 2026 New Zealand general election.

+On 25 November, Webb lodged a member's bill to repeal the Regulatory Standards Act 2025, and reiterated the party's commitment to repealing the legislation within its first 100 days of forming a new government if it won the 2026 general election.

+In May 2026, Webb was part of a cross-party delegation of four New Zealand MPs including Maureen Pugh, David Wilson and Laura McClure who visited Taiwan, meeting with Taiwanese legislators and foreign ministry officials.
+In response, the Chinese government in early June 2026 banned the four from visiting China, Hong Kong and Macau for a year on the grounds that their actions violated the One China policy.
+The Chinese Embassy in New Zealand stated that their travel ban could be waived if they apologised for their actions.
+In response, Webb said that New Zealand valued democratic institutions and the right to engage with international partners, stating "If the cost of doing that is to be excluded from China for a year, I will pay that price."

 Political positions

 In his maiden speech, Webb identified himself as a socialist.
 He voted in favour of the End of Life Choice Bill in 2019 and Abortion Legislation Bill in 2020.